justinpeisker/web-sprint-challenge-advanced-state-management/README.md

   Reducers- The reducer is what updates state.
 It receives information from the action and based on type and payload(optional) it will update state accordingly.

-  Store- The store is the place where application state is 'stored'.
-It is an object and is know as the 'single source of truth' because it is storing immutable application state.
+  Store- The store is the place where state is 'stored'.
+It is an object and is know as the 'single source of truth' because it is storing immutable state.

 3. What does `redux-thunk` allow us to do?
 How does it change our `action-creators`?